centreon/centreon-documentation/versioned_docs/version-23.10/releases/centreon-commercial-extensions.md

 Release date: `April 26, 2023`

 - Compatibility with other 23.04 components.
-- [Configuration] Removed deprecated "Import SSV" feature from Business Activities configuration.
+- [Configuration] Removed deprecated "Import SSV" feature from the Business Activities configuration.
-- [Configuration] Improved Business Activities configuration panel display:
+- [Configuration] Improved the Business Activities configuration panel display.
-   - Display listing pagination icons while displaying the configuration panel
+   - Display listing pagination icons while displaying the configuration panel.
-   - Allow more space to display indicators' names.
+   - Allow more space to display the names of indicators.

 ## Centreon MBI